LesleyLai/blog/src/pages/index.md

 Welcome to Lesley Lai's personal website!
 I like to write various topics such as coding, computer graphics, programming languages, compilers, and math.

-This site contains my blog, portfolio, and also my digital garden.
+This site contains my blog and portfolio.